wolfrev0/ps.cpp/README.md

 # Help
 Examples are in ./Project/Examples directory.

-#See Also
+# See Also
-if you are interested in finding ez way to submit your code to Online Judge, see <a href="https://github.com/Lobo-Prix/CppProject21File/tree/master/Project1">CppProject21File</a>.
+if you are interested in finding ez way to submit your code to Online Judge, see <a href="https://github.com/Lobo-Prix/CppProject21File/tree/master/Project1">CppProject21File(C++ project to one file, merger.exe)</a>.